1. Why use this guide?

-Royal Opera House Archives The collections of playbills, programmes, photographs, correspondence, designs and administrative files concentrate on performances given at the House, the individuals who took part in them and performances by the company elsewhere.
+Royal Opera House Collections The collections of playbills, programmes, photographs, correspondence, designs and administrative files concentrate on performances given at the House, the individuals who took part in them and performances by the company elsewhere.
 The majority of the collections date from 1850 onwards.
 A catalogue, arranged by performance is available online.

 The Royal Academy of Music Library houses the records of the Academy, dating from its foundation in 1822, together with collections of early printed music, early recorded sound and manuscripts of past pupils and teachers of the Academy, including Sir Henry Wood.

 The Royal Northern College of Music holds records of its predecessor bodies; the Royal Manchester College of Music and the Northern School of Music, together with collections of private papers, early printed works and historic musical instruments.
-A catalogue for the collections is available online.

 The Royal College of Music The extensive holdings of this institution include records of the college and manuscripts of those connected with it, a museum of historical instruments, the most comprehensive collection of portraits of British composers and musicians, a reference library and large collections of opera designs and concert programmes.